Biden hopes South Carolina win boosts him on Super Tuesday

-“We are very much alive,” Biden declared at an exuberant post-election rally.
-“For all of you who have been knocked down, counted out, left behind — this is your campaign.”
+He is barely running any television advertising in Super Tuesday states.
+Bloomberg announced his own plan to deliver a three-minute prime-time address Sunday night on two television networks.
+He didn’t say how much he paid for the air time, which is unprecedented in recent decades.
+And both Sanders and Bloomberg have many more staff and volunteers.

+Leveling his own direct attack on Sanders, Biden declared, “The people aren’t looking for revolution.
+They’re looking for results.”

-Biden won about three times as many delegates in South Carolina as his nearest rival.
-Sanders claimed a distant second place, a loss that gave a momentary respite to anxious Democrats who feared that the democratic socialist would finish February with four consecutive top finishes that would make it difficult for anyone to overtake him.
+Biden won about three times as many delegates in South Carolina as Sanders, his nearest rival, giving a momentary respite to anxious Democrats who feared that the democratic socialist would finish February with four consecutive top finishes that would make it difficult for anyone to overtake him.

 The Associated Press declared Biden the winner just after the polls closed in South Carolina.
 The AP based the call on data from AP VoteCast, a survey of the electorate conducted for the AP by NORC at the University of Chicago.
 The survey showed a convincing win for Biden.

-Even with the victory, the shortcomings of Biden’s campaign remain, including a lack of robust funding and organization, and he will face for the first time Mike Bloomberg, a billionaire who has spent more than $500 million advertising in the Super Tuesday states.
-Bloomberg announced his own plan to deliver a three-minute prime-time address Sunday night on two television networks.
-He didn’t say how much he paid for the air time, which is unprecedented in recent decades.

-Biden is barely running any television advertising in Super Tuesday states.
-And both Sanders and Bloomberg have many more staff and volunteers.

-But Biden is making an aggressive round of media appearances on Sunday in an effort to counter Bloomberg’s massive spending.
-He’s also working to secure endorsements from prominent Democrats and, shortly after the Saturday results were in, former Virginia Gov. Terry McAuliffe backed Biden.
+But Biden made an aggressive round of media appearances on Sunday in an effort to counter Bloomberg’s massive spending.
+He’s also working to secure endorsements from prominent Democrats and, shortly after the Saturday results were in, he got the backing of former Virginia Gov. Terry McAuliffe.

-The South Carolina primary was the first major test of the candidates’ appeal among black voters.
-That courtship will continue on Sunday when many of the White House hopefuls travel to Selma, Alabama, to participate in ceremonies commemorating civil rights heroism.
+Biden downplayed the lack of an endorsement from former President Barack Obama, whose name he often invokes on the campaign trail to voters nostalgic for his administration.
+Biden said on ABC he has to earn this “on my own.”

 Trump weighed in on Twitter early Sunday, taunting Bloomberg — as he often does potential rivals.
 The president suggested the billionaire’s advisers are simply on a “gravy train” leading him down a “dark and lonely path” without hopes of winning the nomination.